pyx-project/pyx/manual/text.rst

 Since TeX interpreters usually buffer the DVI output, the interpreter itself needs to be terminated to get the DVI output.
-As :class:`MultiEngine` instances can start a new interpreter when needed, this does not harm the functionality and happens more or less unnoticable.
+As :class:`MultiEngine` instances can start a new interpreter when needed, this does not harm the functionality and happens more or less unnoticeable.
 Still it generates some penalty in terms of execution speed, which can become huge for certain situations (alternation between typesetting and marker access).

 One of the effects of the ``texipc`` option available in almost all present TeX interpreters is to flush the DVI output after each page.
-As PyX reads the DVI output linearily, it can successfully read all output whithout stopping the TeX interpreter.
+As PyX reads the DVI output linearly, it can successfully read all output without stopping the TeX interpreter.
 It is suggested to enable the ``texipc`` feature in the system-wide configuration if available in the TeX interpreter being used.